Nara-Narayana: Arjuna-Krishna

 Krishna, Arjuna at Kurukshetra.
 Krishna gives the discourse of the Bhagavad Gita.
 18-19th century painting.
-Freer Sackler Gallery.

 Arjuna and Krishna are often referred to as Nara-Narayana in the Mahabharata, and are also considered reincarnations of Nara and Narayana respectively, according to the Devi Bhagavata Purana.

 According to Bhandarkar, the deities of Nara-Narayana must have been very popular at the time of the composition of the Mahabharata, since in the opening stanzas of various parvas (constituent books) of the epic, obeisance is made to these two devas.
 In Vana Parva (12.
 46, 47), Krishna says to Arjuna, "O invincible one, you are Nara and I am Hari Narayana, and we, the sages Nara-Narayana, have come to this world at the proper time.."
 In the same Parva, chapter 40 (verse 1); Shiva says to Arjuna — "In former birth you were Nara and with Narayana as your companion, performed austerities for thousands of years at Badari".

 The Mahabharata suggests that by saluting Krishna (the omniscient Narayana), his friend and the highest of all male beings Arjuna, Saraswati, and Vyasa, the orator, and destroying demonic possessions, and conquering the conscience, one should recite the epic Mahabharata.

-Veneration

-In the Swaminarayan sect, Nara and Narayana, are called Nara-Narayana Deva.
-They are believed to reside at Badarikashram and to be the prime controllers of the destiny of all beings, depending on their karma.
-Nara-Narayana Deva are believed to have manifested at Narayana Ghat on the banks of river Sabarmati in Ahmedabad.
-Therefore, their images were installed by Swaminarayan at the first Swaminarayan temple, Swaminarayan Mandir, Ahmedabad (India).